pmrv/CoPanzers/README.md

     attempts to access attributes on its interface will result in `AttributeError`.

+There is also a slightly more sophisticated example, which you can check out with `./bin/tanks match examples{circles.py,defender.py}`.

 ## Interfaces
 Interfaces and their attributes give your script a way to interface neatly with entities and their components.